-At Bowmandale Primary School, we use the Primary Steps in PE Planning to support the planning and delivery of the PE curriculum.
+At Bowmandale Primary School, we use the Get Set 4 PE Planning to support the planning and delivery of the PE curriculum.
 The planning incorporates all aspects of the PE curriculum and provides resources to enhance lessons e.g. video demonstrations, suggested music links.
-Every pupil participates in 2 hours of high quality and engaging PE per week, completing a session indoor (dance, gym and athletics) and outdoor (games, athletics or OAA) that allows them to develop a wide range of skills.
+Every pupil participates in 2 hours of high quality and engaging PE per week, completing a session indoor and outdoor that allows them to develop a wide range of skills whilst enjoying the opportunity to access a range of topics.
 In Year 4, all pupils receive swimming lessons to enable them to become competent in swimming at least 25 metres.

 Our intent for PE is that it provides children with opportunities to:

 - develop competence to excel in a broad range of physical activities

 - be physically active for sustained periods of time